 A tax filer who filed an income tax return with tax authorities not mentioned above, i.e. a foreign tax authority, and who indicates that he or she is unable to obtain the tax account information free of charge, must provide Cornell with documentation that the tax authority charges a fee to obtain that information, along with a signed copy of his or her income tax return that was filed with the relevant tax authority.

 Individuals Granted a Filing Extension by the IRS

-Please be advised that the Office of Financial Aid and Student Employment will not move forward with a review of a student’s financial aid eligibility until we have received a valid tax return that has been received and processed by the IRS.
+Please be advised that the Office of Financial Aid and Student Employment will NOT move forward with a review of a student's institutional financial aid eligibility until we have received a valid tax return that has been received and processed by the IRS.
 We will not accept draft returns or extension approvals.